qwe2820435o2/SceneGuide/Design/Counting scheme design (3) - Link Of The Consumption.md

 In order not to process too much data at one time, the delay queue is used for weaken the shaving

 * The popularity of Col, Music, and Video is regularly calculated for recommendation and search rankings every day
+* 1000 batches, calculate the delayTime, and the time interval between each batch is 6 seconds, so that a large batch of data updates can be evenly distributed to each time window